Our Publications

 2024

 Pinus, M., Halperin, E., Cao, Y., Coman, A., Gross, J. J., & Goldenberg, A. (under review).
-Emotion Regulation Contagion.
+Emotion regulation contagion: The spread of emotional regulation among Israelis in online group interaction.
+Nature Communications.
 [OSF Preprint] [PDF]

 Valsceanu, M., Dyckovsky, A. M., & Coman, A. (2024).
 A network approach to investigate the dynamics of individual and collective beliefs: Advances and applications of the BENDING model.
 Perspectives on Psychological Science, 19(2), 444-453.
 [PDF]